SpektraSystems/IoT-in-a-Day/instructions/readme.md

 Also, store all data in the long term storage for Cold path analysis and filter a subset of the telemetry data for real-time analysis and visualization on the hot path in PowerBI.

-## Exercise 3 - Machine Learning in IoT
+## Exercise 3 - Machine Learning in IoT and Real-Time Monitoring using Power BI

 In this exercise, you will use automated in-built Machine Learning models to analyze the data and detect anomalies instead of manual involvement to detect anomalies.